Hill-country (hieroglyph)

 The ancient Egyptian Hill-country or "Foreign land" hieroglyph (𓈉) is a member of the sky, earth, and water hieroglyphs.
 A form of the hieroglyph in color, has a green line-(banding) at the base of the hieroglyph.
 The hieroglyph refers to the hills, and mountains, on both sides of the Nile River, and thus the green references the verdant black farming land adjacent to the river proper.
 It is coded N25 in Gardiner's sign list, and U+13209 in Unicode.
-It is determinative hieroglyph, simply conveying a meaning, and has no phonetic value.
+It is a determinative hieroglyph, simply conveying a meaning, and has no phonetic value.

 Various colors, and patterning, may adorn the rest of the hieroglyph when the bottom is green.

 Three major uses

 The ancient language hilly land hieroglyph has three major uses: